mjordan/islandora_batch_load_children/README.md

 A minimal MODS XML document is generated for each child object, containing a title and a local identifier derived from the child object's filename.

 By default, child objects inherit their parent's title, with 'part X' appended.
-For example, if children are added to a parent whose title it 'Sample object', the children will get the titles 'Sample object, part 1', Sample object, part 2', etc. You can override 'part' with the `'child_title_label` Drush option:
+For example, if children are added to a parent whose title it 'Sample object', the children will get the titles 'Sample object, part 1', Sample object, part 2', etc. You can override 'part' with the `child_title_label` Drush option:

 `drush --user=admin islandora_batch_load_children_preprocess  --input_file=/tmp/test.txt --child_title_label=segment`